colinmac17/PieceBroker/README.md

 PieceBroker is an app that helps people make decisions about food.

-We've all been hanging out with friends, family or significant others looking for a place to eat, but with so many great choices out there it can sometimes be challenging for everyone to agree.
+We've all been hanging out with friends, family or significant others looking for a place to eat, but with so many amazing choices out there, it can sometimes be challenging for everyone to agree.

 We've got a fix for that.

-Piece Broker eliminates indecision by making the process of choosing a place to eat as simple as possible — after answering three simple questions, a decision is made.
+PieceBroker eliminates indecision by making the process of choosing a place to eat as simple as possible — after answering three simple questions, a decision is made.

 From start to finish, it's fun, a decision is made (avoiding any arguments!), and action can be taken based on the result.
 Find food fast and skip the argument.